Epic Systems: Monopoly and anti-competitive practices

+Implementation difficulties

 UK experience

 An Epic electronic health record system costing £200 million was installed at Cambridge University Hospitals NHS Foundation Trust in October 2014, the first installation of an Epic system in the UK.

-After 2.1 million records were transferred to it, it developed serious problems and the system became unstable.
+After 2.1 million records were transferred to Epic systems, it developed serious problems and the system became unstable.
 Ambulances were diverted to other hospitals for five hours and hospital consultants noted issues with blood transfusion and pathology services.
 Other problems included delays to emergency care and appointments, and problems with discharge letters, clinical letters and pathology test results.
 Chief information officer, Afzal Chaudhry, said "well over 90% of implementation proceeded successfully".

 In July 2015, the BBC reported that the hospital's finances were being investigated.
 In September 2015, both the CEO and CFO of the hospital resigned.
 Problems with the clinical-records system, which were said to have compromised the "ability to report, highlight and take action on data" and to prescribe medication properly, were held to be contributory factors in the organization's sudden failure.
 In February 2016, digitalhealth.net reported that Clare Marx, president of the Royal College of Surgeons of England and member of the NHS National Information Board, found that at the time of implementation, "staff, patients and management rapidly and catastrophically lost confidence in the system.
 That took months and a huge amount of effort to rebuild."